 Weekly Rates and Super Parking Deals

-Insider Tip – Secret Weekly Parking Deal: The best weekly deal is so good that it is not advertised even on the parking lot web site… you have to be ‘in the know’… The Gare Nice Thiers lot (at the Nice train station) is normally 110€ for a week just like all the others, but if you reserve and pay online in advance, you can score a weeks parking for between 62-99€ …or 2 weeks for 110-130€.
+Insider Tip – Secret Weekly Parking Deal: The best weekly deal is so good that it is not advertised even on the parking lot web site… you have to be ‘in the know’… The Gare Nice Thiers lot (at the Nice train station) is normally 110€ for a week just like all the others, but if you reserve and pay online in advance, you can score a week’s parking for between 62-99€ …or 2 weeks for 110-130€.
 Space is limited, and prices fluctuate with demand, so reserve as far in advance as you can.
-This parking lot has easy tram access to the Old Town, so is really a super option.
+This parking lot has easy tram access to the Old Town (tram stop Gare Thiers), so is really a super option.

 Free Park and (Tram) Ride Lots in Nice

 There are five large ParcAzur lots located at various points along the tramway route, where you can leave your car for free from early morning until late at night as long as you pay for a round-trip on the tramway.
 A single-voyage ticket won’t work, but you can use a ParcAzur round-trip tramway ticket (3€), the discount 10-trip card (2€ for a round-trip), a day bus/tram pass (5€), or a week bus/tram pass (15€).
 Only catch: overnight parking is not allowed.